Search

 *22–26 minutes for soft, creamy chickpeas (ideal for hummus)

-• Let pressure release naturally for 10–15 minutes, then quick release any remaining pressure.
+• Let pressure release naturally for 10–15 minutes, then release any remaining pressure.

-• Strain the chickpeas over a large bowl to catch the broth.
-Discard the herb satchel and vegetables (or reserve them if desired).
-Store chickpeas and broth in separate containers.
+• Strain chickpeas over a large bowl to keep the broth.
+Discard the satchel and vegetables (or reserve).

 Slow Cooker Method:

-• Repeat steps 1 and 2 from the Stovetop Method: Add soaked and rinsed chickpeas to the slow cooker with 8 cups of fresh water, chopped carrot, celery, onion, smashed garlic, and the herb satchel.
+• Add soaked and rinsed chickpeas to the slow cooker with 8 cups fresh water, carrot, celery, onion, garlic, and the herb satchel.

 • Cook time: